SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Certificate Authority Modification"

+    Installation of new certificate(s) in the Certificate Authority can be used to trick user when spoofing website or to add trusted destinations.

+    - **Effort:** master

 ??? abstract "Chafer (APT 39) Activity"

     Detects previous Chafer (APT 39) activity attributed to OilRig as reported in Nyotron report in March 2018.